first nations partnerships

 Our Partnership Objectives

-To build a bridge between the First Nations and the wider community.
-Reconciliation in action.
+Build a bridge between Saugeen Ojibway Nation and the wider community – Reconciliation in Action.

 Chippewas of Nawash Unceded First Nation Build 2024

-With 17 houses having been completed on the traditional territory of Chippewas of Nawash Unceded First Nation, we are building 2 more homes in 2024 for member families.
+With 19 houses having been completed on the traditional territory of Chippewas of Nawash Unceded First Nation, we are building another home in 2024 for member families.

 To keep updated on the progress of our Build and to learn about volunteer opportunities follow us on social media or sign-up for our newsletter.